elliottomlinson/cardmaster/README.md

        id="Lover Fatale" title="⚡ A visible NPC develops feelings for you. &#013;✋ Attacks against characters who love you deal 25 bonus damage.">
 </p>

+The tier order is ⚫Grey, 🔵Blue, 🟢Green, 🔴Red, 🟡Gold.
 Three of a tier can be traded for an upgrade.
-The order is ⚫Grey, 🔵Blue, 🟢Green, 🔴Red, 🟡Gold.

 <p align="center">
   <br>